darrenjw/djwhacks/c/examples/Readme.md

 * [window2.c](window2.c) - simple GTK app to draw an image using Cairo *(more GUI toolkit)*
 * [agglom](agglom/) - simple multi-file GTK application *(multiple files, headers, Makefile)*

-## Some ideas for extra examples

-* Multi-file project (the canvas app with examples?)

 ## Some links

 * [gcc](https://gcc.gnu.org/)